 To configure multiple MRC instances as replicas of each other, it is necessary to enable and configure the replication plug-in across these instances.
-This is done by setting the property babudb.plugin.0 in the configuration file of each MRC instance, such that it points to the plug-in's configuration file.
-If the xtreemfs-server package has been installed, a default configuration file for the replication plug-in can be found at /etc/xos/xtreemfs/server-repl-plugin/mrc.properties.
-In order to activate the plug-in, open /etc/xos/xtreemfs/mrcconfig.properties with a text editor and enter (or un-comment) the following line:
+This is done by setting the property babudb.plugin.0 in each MRC configuration file, such that it points to the plug-in's configuration file.
+In order to activate the plug-in, uncomment the following line in the MRC configuration file /etc/xos/xtreemfs/mrcconfig.properties:

+'''

 babudb.plugin.0 = /etc/xos/xtreemfs/server-repl-plugin/mrc.properties

+'''